nodelogicau/coucal-workflows/docs/index.md

 relevant details such as object count, supported object types, default timezone, etc.

 Also list filters in the current workspace with relevant details (e.g. object count).

+### Workspace Options View

+configure workspace options for current workspace.

+- members, control who has access to the workspace and roles/permissions
+- channels, configure integrations such as email, websub, xmpp, etc.
+- workflows, automated actions triggered by events

 ### Collection Views